 On 15 September Southall Army Reserve Centre opened their doors for a spectactular event to celebrate our shared history and heritage by commemorating the Battle of Saragarhi.

 On 12th September 1897, 21 Sikhs fought to the last man defending a small communications outpost between two garrison forts, against 10,000 Afghan tribesman.
 It is considered to be one of the most heroic battles and greatest 'last stand' in military history.

-Commemorate the historic and gallant Last Stand of the 21 Soldiers of the 36th Sikh Regiment.
+The local community joined serving Sikh military personel to commemorate the historic and gallant Last Stand of the 21 Soldiers of the 36th Sikh Regiment.